Tobejah/Dice-game/README.md

 ## 🧐 About <a name = "about"></a>

-This is a general template for any Python project you want to start working on.

-Here you can add 1-2 paragraphs on information about the project
+This is a pig dice game built as part of a project for the course Methods of Sustainable Development

 ## 👨‍💻 Description <a name = "description"></a>